 LeBron James Completes Historic NBA Shooting Season

-The dominant play of LeBron James has been one of the most compelling aspects of the NBA since his entrance into the league eleven years ago, but lately the experience of watching the world’s best basketball player has taken on an entirely new significance.
-Outrageously efficient shooting has become so predictable for James that every appearance has become appointment viewing.
+The kingly play of LeBron James has been one of the most compelling aspects of the NBA since his entrance into the league eleven years ago.
+Lately, however, the experience of watching the world’s greatest basketball player ply his trade has taken on an entirely new significance.
+Outrageously efficient shooting is producing historic implications.

-In NBA history, the list of players to average at least 25 points and 6 assists while shooting at least 54% from the field in a season is as follows:
+What makes LeBron James such a unique basketball talent?
+Perhaps it’s his never before duplicated combination of dominance and selflessness.
+In the history of the NBA, the list of players to average at least 25 points per game, while shooting at least 54% from the field and averaging at least 6 assists per game in a season is as follows:

 That combination of skills is nothing new for James, who was trumpeted as something of a Jordan-Magic amalgam since entering the league.
 But there’s an obvious distinction to be made between being a can’t-miss prospect and a superstar player who apparently can’t miss.
 We’ve seen plenty of elite scorers and top-notch playmakers, but James deftly walks that line in a way that no player ever has before, and has continued to build out his game in a way that takes full advantage of his prodigious skill set.

 So how impressive is the 56.7% he just produced?

 It’s the best shooting percentage in the league this season among non-centers, and the fourth best overall.
 It’s also the best shooting percentage among all players who averaged at least 20 points per game, centers included!